-6 Calculation of levies
+7 Calculation of levies

-6.1 Depositor Protection 43 sets out the PRA's rule for calculating the FSCS tariff base for deposit-takers (the Class A tariff base).
-The PRA expects firms to include in this calculation covered deposits from the SCV file and the total balance of deposits in any non-active account or account which holds funds to which the account holder is not absolutely entitled.
+7.1 Depositor Protection 43 sets out the PRA's rule for calculating the FSCS tariff base for deposit-takers (the Class A tariff base).
+Depositor Protection 43.2 requires firms to do this calculation on the basis of covered deposits from the SCV file.
+Depositor Protection 43.1 requires firms to include the total balance of deposits in any account which holds funds to which the account holder is not absolutely entitled.
+Any funds which the firm has confirmed are not covered deposits may be excluded.

-6.2 For the transition period, between 3 July 2015 (when the recast DGSD takes effect) and December 2016 (where the new SCV rules come into force), where depositors do not have an exclusions file, firms should also include covered deposits that are not included in the SCV file (as they are not fit for straight through payout (eg accounts under legal sanction)).
+7.2 For the transition period, between 3 July 2015 (when the recast DGSD takes effect) and December 2016 (where the new SCV rules come into force), where depositors do not have an exclusions file, firms should also include covered deposits that are not included in the SCV file (as they are not fit for straight through payout (eg accounts under legal sanction)).
 The PRA considers this to be in line with the current approach.
-For the transition period, firms are not required to include large corporate covered deposits in their tariff data.
+For the transition period, firms are not required to include large corporate or small local authority covered deposits in their tariff data.

-6.3 Where firms choose to include deposits of large corporates in their SCV files from 3 July 2015, firms may wish to (but are not required to) report covered deposits, excluding these deposits as set out in Depositor Protection 52.2 to ensure they are not levied more than they would otherwise be levied.
+7.3 Where firms choose to include deposits of large corporates and small local authorities in their SCV files from 3 July 2015, firms may wish to (but are not required to) report covered deposits, excluding these deposits as set out in Depositor Protection 52.2 to ensure they are not levied more than they would otherwise be levied.
 For example, firms may choose to continue to run an 'old' SCV file to identify this amount (updated to remove ineligible deposits under the recast DGSD).

-7 Single customer view
+8 Single customer view